We specialise in Lean and Continuous Improvement in the Higher Education sector.

 Graeme Gilkes, Manager, Continuous Improvement Directorate

 Graeme is responsible for managing a variety of continuous improvement projects across the University, delivering efficiencies and enhancing the staff and student experience.

 Graeme joined the team in November 2017.
 In his last role Graeme was responsible for developing Lean Continuous Improvement as a system of operation and delivering Lean six sigma projects.

 Graham is responsible for managing a variety of continuous improvement projects across the University, focusing on improving both student and staff experience while creating efficiency gains.
 Since joining the University in 2015 he's developed training materials to support ongoing Continuous Improvement as well as internal and external delivery of the Lean for Leaders Training Programme.

 Susan supports change management and continuous improvement initiatives.
 She also facilitates sessions utilising a variety of Lean tools and techniques.

 Susan joined the University in 2005, working in Student Experience as part of the Admissions Team.
 After a successful secondment taking part in a University-wide project, Susan joined the team.

 Susan Hillis, Assistant Facilitator, Continuous Improvement Directorate

 Susan facilitates improvement sessions using a variety of Lean tools and techniques.
 She also provides administrative support to improvement projects.

-Susan joined the University in 2007 in Human Resources, where she handled recruitment and contract administration for the Faculty of Engineering, before joining the Business Improvement Team in 2014.
-She is currently an active member of the Centre for Sport & Recreation Advisory Board within the University.
+Susan joined the University in 2007 in Human Resources, where she handled recruitment and contract administration for the Faculty of Engineering, before joining Continuous Improvement in 2014.
+She is currently an active member of the Strathclyde Sport Advisory Board within the University.